nicolaspearson/chatbot/README.md

 A chatbot app that provides bi-directional chat functionality.
 The backend uses NodeJS to serve a gRPC API.
 The frontend uses ReactJS and Ant Design.
 The frontend and backend have both been written using Typescript.

-The reason for this project is simply to experiment with building distributed applications using bleeding-edge technology.
+The reason for this project is simply to experiment with building distributed applications using bleeding-edge technologies.

 ## Getting started

-This project was built with containerization in mind, therefore bringing up the entire project is extremely straight forward, simply run `docker-compose up` and go to: http://localhost:8080.
+This project was built with containerization in mind, therefore bringing up the entire project is extremely straight forward, simply run `docker-compose up` and navigate to: http://localhost:8080.

 - Clone the repository
 - Download and install [VS Code](https://code.visualstudio.com/)